NOTE: This text has been updated to reflect changes in the proposed FSMA rules as of October 2014.

 The Food Safety Modernization Act (FSMA) requires the Food and Drug Administration (FDA) to develop regulations aimed at improving the safety of produce.
 Soil amendments such as manure have been identified as a potential vector for pathogens that may contaminate produce, and Congress required FDA to include standards for “soil amendments” when developing new regulations.
 In the proposed Produce Rule, FDA has developed standards directed to “biological soil amendments of animal origin” – e.g., manure and compost that includes animal waste and human waste.

 In addition to requiring standards on soil amendments, Congress also specified that FDA could not propose requirements that conflict with or duplicate the requirements for certified organic production.
 Manure and compost are critical soil amendments in certified organic production and in sustainable farming systems, and it is important that new standards work for these types of systems.
-Congress also required FDA to take into consideration conservation and environmental practice standards such as those by USDA’s Natural Resources Conservation Service, which offers assistance with nutrient management and composting facilities, among other things.
+Congress also required FDA to take into consideration conservation and environmental practice standards such as those by USDA’s Natural Resources Conservation Service, which offers assistance with nutrient management and composting facilities, among other conservation practices.

 The requirements only apply to biological soil amendments of animal origin – including manure, bloodmeal, and fish emulsion – and human waste.
 They also address agricultural tea (“compost tea”).
-They do no apply to non-biological soil amendments (e.g., physical or chemical) and they do not apply to soil amendments of non-animal origin such as yard waste, purely vegetative matter, or shrub trimmings.
+They do not apply to non-biological soil amendments (e.g., physical or chemical) and they do not apply to soil amendments of non-animal origin such as yard waste, purely vegetative matter, or shrub trimmings.

 Broadly, the proposed standards seek to avoid contamination of “covered” produce (click here for the list of produce subject to the requirements of the Produce Rule) by pathogens potentially present in biological soil amendments of animal origin.
 Generally, the proposed standards set treatment requirements for soil amendments and minimum intervals between application and harvest.